-- A. Disclosure Practices Working Group - 1.
-Composition.
+A. Disclosure Practices Working Group

+- 1. Composition.
 The Disclosure Practices Working Group (the "Disclosure Working Group") has been created by the Chief Financial Officer ("CFO) to have general oversight over the entire continuing disclosure process.
 Membership in the Disclosure Working Group shall be appointed by the CFO and consist of persons relevant to the disclosure process.
-The following persons currently constitute the Disclosure Working Group, commencing in December 2014. - a.
-Chief Financial Officer; - b.
-Chief Disclosure Officer (currently the Deputy Chief Financial Officer);
+The following persons currently constitute the Disclosure Working Group, commencing in December 2014.

+- a.
+Chief Financial Officer;

+- b.
+Chief Disclosure Officer;